Community Colleges Australia is currently undertaking a number of research projects, including:

 Every CCA member engages in significant engagement with young people, providing a wide range of services, ranging from specialised job skills courses to independent, community-managed, not-for-profit high schools such as Alesco Senior College in Newcastle, run by WEA Hunter.
 CCA is currently cataloguing the diversity of these unique community-based initiatives.

 “The challenge of ensuring that all young people remain in education long enough to make a successful transition to work is not new.
 However, the transition from education to full-time work has become increasingly difficult for young people ….
 This is because the world of work has been changing.
 Jobs have been transforming in the emerging knowledge economy and now require higher levels of knowledge and skills to obtain.”
 (Source: Kaye Bowman, Engaging Young People in Education and Training and How Young People Are Faring, Dusseldorp Skills Forum).

 CCA has recently submitted a research proposal to the National Centre for Vocational Education and Research (NCVER) to examine in depth the student outcomes of the community education sector, going beyond the basic statistics.

 Innovation and community education

 "The best way to predict the future is to invent it."
 So says Alan Kay, American computer scientist and winner of the A.M.
 Turing Award.
-This year CCA's national conference will focus on the theme of innovation, under the title "Innovation: What's Next for Community Education?"
+Last year CCA's national conference focused on the theme of innovation, under the title "Innovation: What's Next for Community Education?"

 Community education in rural, regional and remote Australia